 You took a long car trip to another city.
-Now you're talking about the trip to a friend who's been to that city before.
+Now you're talking about the trip to a friend who's driven to that city before.
 She asks if it took you 8 hours to get there, because that's how long it took her when she went.
-You answer:
+This is how your reply.

 I did it in under seven hours.

 When someone does something quickly, you say that they did it "in ___ hours" or "in ___ minutes", etc. For example:

 We designed and built the whole site in less than a week.